 The remaining option if you are travelling from England is to fly to Scotland and this is obviously also an option for travellers coming from further afield, as Scotland's airports have direct connections with over 100 international destinations, right across Europe and as far afield as the Middle East, North Africa, the United States and Canada.

 Glasgow Airport, a little to the west of Glasgow, offers a number of long haul international flights, as well as services to Ireland and many European destinations.
 Edinburgh Airport, just to the west of Edinburgh, is now Scotland's busiest airport, offering a wide range of European flights plus a few to the USA.
 Aberdeen Airport can be reached from many European destinations.
 Meanwhile, Glasgow Prestwick airport, on the coast just north of Ayr, is the main Scottish destination for a number of low-cost airlines.
-Finally, Inverness Airport offers direct links with Dublin and with a number of English airports.
+Finally, Inverness Airport offers direct links with Dublin and Amsterdam, and with a number of English airports.

 Scotland can also be reached by ferry, though not nearly as easily as used to be the case.
 The ferry service linking Rosyth in Fife and Zeebrugge ceased operation at the end of 2010.
 Meanwhile, DFDS runs a daily service linking Newcastle and Amsterdam.
 The service they used to run linking Newcastle and Norway no longer operates.
 Daily links with mainland Europe are also provided by P&O North Sea Ferries between Hull in East Yorkshire and both Rotterdam and Zeebrugge.
 There are, of course, many more ferry links between southern England and mainland Europe.
-Until 2007 Smyril Line ferries linked Lerwick in Shetland with Denmark, Norway, Iceland and the Faroe Islands, and until recently they provided a service from Scrabster near Thurso.
+Until 2007 Smyril Line ferries linked Lerwick in Shetland with Denmark, Norway, Iceland and the Faroe Islands, and they also used to provide a service from Scrabster near Thurso.
 They no longer do so.